bdjbray/covid-app-bdjbray/step1-step2/ReadMe.md

 ## Result:
 I changed the Hello Application a little bit.</br>
 Add a button to it, press the button to change the text.</br>
-Because I do not habve a Android phone, so I run on two emulator(Android adn iOS)</br>
+Because I do not habve a Android phone, so I run on two emulator(Android and iOS)</br>
 Before changing the text:</br>
 ![image](https://github.com/BUEC500C1/codvid-app-bdjbray/blob/master/step1-step2/imgs/before.png)
 After changing the text:</br>